etterli/opentitan-etp/README.md

 ## Optimization
 After synthesis, it was discovered that the new modulo multiplication is relatively huge.
+There are two optimizations implemented.

+### Optimization 1: No conditional subtraction
 To optimize the design, a HW-SW optimization was proposed by adapting the implemented Montgomery multiplication (`bn.mulvm`).
 The last step of the Montgomery multiplication is a conditional subtraction.
 This subtraction was implemented in hardware.